 Immediately following the arrival of your bundle of joy, you will want to focus on two priorities.
-Loving-up with your new babe AND giving your outrageously awesome bod a chance to recover.
+Loving up with your new babe AND giving your outrageously awesome body a chance to recover.
 Don’t let a lack of prep steal your attention away from these two priorities.

-So, pack that hospital-stay kit-bag with the essentials early, so you’ll be well catered for whilst in hospital, adoring your new baby.
+So, pack that hospital-stay kit bag with the essentials early, so you’ll be well catered for whilst in hospital, adoring your new bub.

 2. Breast pads

-Make sure they’re the ones with a large self-adhesive strip (these will ensure they don’t slip out when you’re constantly flipping up and down that feeding bra to feed baby).
-Choose ones designed with the shape of your breasts in mind.
-You’ll need to change these with every feed – up to twelve a day.
+Make sure they’re the ones with a large self-adhesive strip (these will ensure they don’t slip out when you’re constantly flipping up and down that feeding bra to feed bub).
+Choose ones designed with the shape of your breasts in mind :) You’ll need to change these with every feed - up to twelve a day.
 Buy in BULK and pack in advance.

 Remember, you’ll be wearing a bra at sleep time as well.
 You’ll need it to hold your breast pads.
 Your breasts don’t know to stop leaking at night!
 In fact, this will be when your breasts may get the most engorged and leak all the more…

-4. Maternity sanitary pads and cheap large undies (to chuck-out afterwards)
+4. Maternity sanitary pads and cheap large undies (to chuck out afterward)

 It is normal to have heavy bleeding after your baby’s birth.
 This will be normal whether you have had a C-section or vaginal delivery.
 Lochia is the name given to postnatal bleeding.
 It typically begins in the hours immediately following birth and continues for up to three weeks.
 However, in some women Lochia, can last for up to six weeks (Don’t freak out - you’ll be fine).

-- Good, breathable fabrics.
-Again, new moms are sweaty moms.
+Good, breathable fabrics.
+Again, new mums are sweaty mums.
 Look for non-odorous fabrics.

 The go-to nipple prep and healing balm.
 Organic and safe for baby to ingest.